abtonmoy/ai_hackathon_calhacks/README.md

 ## Results

 About 120 jab clips captured and validated.
-One policy trained on all of them (multi-motion) plateaus around 0.7 to 0.8 rad joint error, which reads as a recognizable jab; a single-clip path gives a crisper demo.
-The deployable `policy.onnx` is produced.
-Progress renders and checkpoints are in `runpod_out/`.
+One policy trained on all of them (multi-motion, 10k iterations on an H100) converged to about 0.68 rad joint error, which reads as a recognizable jab.
+The deployable `policy.onnx`, the final checkpoint, the 21 training checkpoints, the obs/action config (`params/`), and the converged render are in `runpod_out/final/`.
+Per-cycle progress renders are in `runpod_out/progress/`.